-When you take your foster dog home, he may be frightened or unsure about what's happening, so it's important not to overwhelm him.
-Prepare a special area for the foster dog to help ease his adjustment into a new home environment.
-Sometimes it is better to confine the foster dog to a small room or area at first, to let him adjust before giving him free rein in your home.
-This area should be large enough for an appropriately sized crate for the dog and should allow the dog access to his food and water dishes and toys.
+When you bring your foster dog home... they most likely will be frightened or unsure about what's happening so it's important not to overwhelm them.
+It's good to prepare a special, quiet area for your foster dog to help ease their adjustment into a new home environment.
+Remember, most of our dogs have never had a home and this is very foreign to them.
+Sometimes it is better to confine the foster dog to a small room or area at first, to let him adjust before giving him free reign in your home.
+This area should be large enough for an appropriately sized crate for the dog (if using) and should allow the dog access to his food and water dishes and toys.
 We request that all foster dogs be housed indoors only.
 A garage, backyard or outdoor run is not a suitable accommodation for a foster dog.

-During the first couple of weeks, minimize the people and pet introductions to your foster dog, so that she is only meeting immediate family and your personal pets.
+During the first couple of weeks... minimize people and pet introductions to your foster dog so that they are only meeting immediate family and your personal pets.
 If you have other pets at home, it is especially important to give your foster dog a space of her own where she can stay while getting used to all the new sounds and smells.
-Don't leave your foster dog unattended in your home with your personal pets until you are comfortable that all of the animals can interact safely.
+Never leave your foster dog unattended in your home with your personal pets until you are comfortable that all of the animals can interact safely.

-Supplies you'll need
+Supplies You'll Need -